| | |

 the lack of economic opportunity in the suburbs.
 In other words, if only the rioters had jobs they wouldn't act is if

+they were try to spark a revolution.
 As news reports have revealed in the past few days, this is more than a few disaffected "youths" upset over unemployment.
 The rioters

 shout "Allahou Akbar!" when they set fire to cars and throw molotov cocktails.
 Police in France have report that they